Aberdeen railway station

-Aberdeen railway station is the main railway station in Aberdeen, Scotland.
+Aberdeen railway station serves the city of Aberdeen in north east Scotland.
 It is the busiest railway station in Scotland north of the major cities of Edinburgh and Glasgow.
-It is located on Guild Street in the city centre, next to Union Square.
+It is located on Guild Street in the city centre, adjacent to Union Square.
+The station is the terminus of the Dundee–Aberdeen and Aberdeen–Inverness lines.

 The station is managed by ScotRail.
 Inter-city, regional, local and sleeper train services are provided to all parts of Great Britain by ScotRail, Caledonian Sleeper, CrossCountry and London North Eastern Railway.
-The station is the northern terminus of the Dundee–Aberdeen line and the southern terminus of the Aberdeen–Inverness line, and is measured 241 mi 6 chain from Carlisle via Perth.
+It is measured 241 mi 6 chain from Carlisle via Perth.

 History

 A 1913 Railway Clearing House Junction Diagram showing railways in the vicinity of Aberdeen (present station shown here as JOINT PASS.
 STA.)

 Pre-nationalisation

 The station currently standing was built and opened in 1867, although the station today has been significantly redeveloped from the original.
 The station and the new Denburn Valley Line enabled the main line from the south and the commuter line from Deeside to connect with the line from the north.
 The lines from the south had previously terminated at the adjacent Aberdeen Guild Street.
 Even this had not been Aberdeen's first railway station, that distinction belonging to a previous terminus a short way south at Ferryhill.

 Prior to the construction of the Joint Station, lines from the north had terminated at Aberdeen Waterloo, a short but inconvenient distance along the edge of the harbour.
 This too became a goods station after the construction of the Joint Station.

+In 1912 work started on a £180,000 rebuild of the joint station by the contractors Anderson of Glasgow, supervised by James Alexander Parker, the engineer of the Great North of Scotland Railway.
+By 1913 the five platforms stretching out from the north end of the arched station area were fitted with roofs and a new bridge was added giving access to all of the platforms.
+The previous station roof which formed a prodigious arch 500 ft in length and 97 ft span was removed.
+The expansion of the station required the acquisition of neighbouring streets and properties which extended the station boundaries on the north, south and east sides.
+During 1915 the station handled 200 passenger arrivals and departures.
+The new station provided 13 platforms with a total frontage of 2½ miles.
+The longest platform (No. 6) was 1596 ft long.
+The main walls of the station building were constructed from granite and freestone in cement mortar.
+The new granite was quarried at Kemnay, Aberdeenshire, and the freestone from Baxter and Blackpasture Quarries in Northumberland.
+The new station was provided with electric light throughout and synchronised clocks with a master clock off one of the booking offices.